-Unlike Microsoft and Google, which make their App certification requirements for the Windows Store and Google Play Policies and Guidelines available to the public since day one, Apple has for years treated the Guidelines as a trade secret.
+Unlike Microsoft and Google, which have made their App certification requirements for the Windows Store and Google Play Policies and Guidelines available to the public since day one, Apple has for years treated the Guidelines as a trade secret.
 For the first couple years that the App Store operated, it didn't even share the Guidelines with paying members of the iOS developer program, forcing a lot of guesswork for which the media criticized Apple.
 In late 2010, Apple started making the Guidelines available to members, but not to the public.
-Even people who sign up for an Apple ID and become a Registered Apple Developer don't have access to the Guidelines.
-This poses a problem: an application developer considering iOS for the first time could pay $99 to join the iOS developer program only to discover that his application concepts were guaranteed to be rejected.
-(It is unclear whether one can complete the payment process without already owning a Mac and a suitable iPhone or iPad.)
-So before you spend $1000 buying into this ecosystem, it is strongly recommended that you flesh out at least three ideas for applications in case one or two fall into categories that Apple has entirely rejected from the App Store.
+Even people who signed up for an Apple ID and become a Registered Apple Developer didn't have access to the Guidelines.
+This posed a problem: an application developer considering iOS for the first time could pay $99 to join the iOS developer program only to discover that his application concepts were guaranteed to be rejected.
+So before you spend $997 plus sales tax to buy into this ecosystem, it is strongly recommended that you flesh out at least three ideas for applications in case one or two fall into categories that Apple has entirely rejected from the App Store.
 But sometime in June 2014, the Guidelines were made available to the public, according to a Bitcoin-related Slashdot submission.

 One version of the Guidelines leaked in September 2010 listed over a dozen things an iOS app can't do.
 The vast majority still applied in June 2014.

 - Video games with realistic violence